levilindsey/hex-grid/example/data/about-levi/description.md

 ## The Cover-Letter Schpiel

 With a background as a lead applications engineer across a wide array of platforms, Levi currently specializes in frontend engineering.

-Levi is a seasoned technical leader with experience guiding many projects through all stages of development.
+Levi is a seasoned technical leader with experience guiding projects through all stages of development.
 He develops with an emphasis on modular, maintainable, and self-documented code.
 He takes pride in his work and strives to design all of his projects to be intuitive and "easy on the eyes"&mdash;both from an outward-facing user perspective and from an internal code-level perspective.
 He has a passion for design patterns and best practices.

 Levi constantly pushes the envelope with new and exciting ideas for web applications.
 He thrives on